-Contact Information Dr. Lawrence Gundersen 731-424-3520 lgundersen@jscc.edu
+Contact Information Dr. Lawrence Gundersen or Tammy Prater 731-424-3520 lgundersen@jscc.edu or tprater4@jscc.edu

 The History pathway prepares students for jobs in high school teaching, museums, state and national parks, writing, film, law, politics, and research.
 Students completing at least a Master's degree in history are eligible for positions in higher education and can achieve higher salaries.
 The study of history produces an educated citizenry capable of understanding and dealing with today's increasingly complex global interaction and economy.